KevM/Reactive.Config/ReadMe.md

 ### Changing the configuraion:

-We currently don't have a configuration file so we are getting the default properties for the configured type.
-If you add this JSON file to your current working directory you can override the configuration
+We have not added JSON configuration file to our project.
+We get no errors just a default instance of the configured type.

+Now, let's add this JSON file to your current working directory.

 #### MyConfigured.json